dkj/CrazyLIMS/security-access-control-plan-phase1-and-2-security-redux.md

 - **Function safety:** Keep helpers `stable`, `SECURITY DEFINER` only where necessary, and always fix `search_path`.
 - **Grants:** Revoke direct table access from application roles; expose only the stored procedures/views documented here.
 - **Backfills:** Tag legacy ops artefacts with `artefact_scopes`, seed `transfer_state` traits, and populate relationship metadata before enabling the enhanced RLS.

+### Migration Footprint & Rollback
+- `20251010015000_security_redux_handover.sql` introduces helper functions, the `transfer_state` trait, and the propagation trigger.
+Rollback simply drops the helpers and trait rows; for production rollbacks ensure no workflows rely on the new procedures.
+- `20251010015100_security_redux_handover_views.sql` is read-only: it backfills missing propagation metadata and creates `app_core.v_handover_overview`.
+Rollback removes the view; the metadata backfill is idempotent and safe to rerun.
+- Backfill plan: run the migrations, execute the provided backfill script (or rerun the metadata update) in a maintenance window, then re-run `make db/test` to verify RLS behaviour before releasing to UI clients.

 ---